 With the main AC switchboard, AC circuit breakers and protection relays omitted from the new design, a new protection philosophy that fulfills regulatory requirements for selectivity and equipment protection is essential.
-Proper protection of the onboard DC grid is achieved through a combination of fuses, isolating switches and controlled turn-off of semiconductor power devices.
-Since all energy-producing components have controllable switching devices, the fault current can be interrupted much faster than would be possible with traditional circuit breakers with associated protection relays.
+Proper protection of the Onboard DC Grid is achieved through a combination of fuses, isolating switches and controlled turn-off of semiconductor power devices.
+Since all energy-producing components have controllable switching devices, the fault current can be interrupted much faster than would be possible with traditional circuit breakers and their associated protection relays.